needleful/Forest-Simulacrum/README.md

 ## Epic-with-the-B-emoji game features

+- OST with Four original songs!

-- Controller support: this was harder than it sounds because godot™ does not out-of-the-box support navigating UIs with the analog sticks (read `scripts/input.gd` if you want to see my implementation of this!!! you will probably want to modify it to disable it when not in a UI because currently it spams input events when walking around!)
+- Controller support: this was harder than it sounds because godot™ does not out-of-the-box support navigating UIs with the analog sticks (read `scripts/input.gd` if you want to see my implementation of this!!! you will probably want to modify it to disable when not in a UI because currently it spams input events when walking around!)

 - Options Menu: You can bind the up button to X and it will work!!!
 No volume controls and I will not add them!